pivotal/blog/content/post/making-hive-profile-dynamic.md

 2. It's unable to query Hive tables directly(without creation of extarnal HAWQ table) and use efficient profile(i.e. HiveORC).

 # Solution
-Therefore it was obvoius to come up with solution, which could leverage existing heritage, be more fine-grained when reading data.
+Therefore it was obvious to come up with solution, which could leverage existing heritage, be more fine-grained when reading data.
 Following Apache issues cover scope - https://issues.apache.org/jira/browse/HAWQ-1177, https://issues.apache.org/jira/browse/HAWQ-1228 of PXF using optimal profile based on table's format(s).
 ### Briefly describing changes were made:
 * All text Hive profiles(HiveText, HiveRC) now could supply data to HAWQ in two formats: TEXT and GPDBWritable.
 * Metadata PXF API now has additional format-related information(i.e. delimiter etc) needed for deserialization.